TL;DR

 Experienced professionals ask questions because they know clarification upfront prevents problems later.
 Asking "What format do you want for this report?" takes thirty seconds.
 Producing a report in the wrong format takes hours to redo.
 The question is the more professional choice.

 Additionally, questions can demonstrate qualities you want to project.
 Thoughtful questions show you're engaged with the work.
 Clarifying questions show attention to detail.
 Strategic questions show you're thinking ahead.
 The perception cost of asking is often much lower than you imagine—and sometimes questions enhance rather than diminish how you're perceived.
+If the challenge feels specifically tied to having difficult conversations with your supervisor, recognize that clarifying questions are far less confrontational than the conversations you may be avoiding.

 What Makes a Question Smart